developer-zebra/developer-zebra-site/src/stagenow/5-0/stagingprofiles/index.md

 -----

 ## I. Create a Profile
 The staging administrator uses the provided StageNow Wizards to configure settings that define software configuration and installation for enterprise devices.

+`WORK THIS IN:
+The number of settings created in this section affects the number of barcodes and/or `.bin` files generated to configure device(s).

 When creating a Profile for staging the device, the administrator progresses through the following steps in the banner provided in the Workstation Tool:

 <img alt="image" style="height:100px" src="../images/banner.jpg"/>
 _Click image to enlarge; ESC to cancel_.